ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 ## Chart Classes

-To visualize the data you need to decide which [chart type](/charts/) you want to use and add the chart class after to the main class.
+To visualize the data you need to decide which [chart type](/charts/) you want to use and add the chart class after the main class.
 For example, to display a column chart we need to add the `.column` class.

 ```html
 <table class="charts-css column">